Book a demo

 CAC = Total Marketing and Sales Expenses/Number of New Customers Acquired

 Understanding your CAC will help you to understand how efficiently you are spending money to get new customers and therefore make better budget decisions.
+CAC becomes significantly more meaningful when compared with customer lifetime value, rather than evaluated in isolation.

 Marketing Percentage of Customer Acquisition Cost (M%-CAC)

 Marketing Percentage of Customer Acquisition Cost (M%-CAC) measures specifically the proportion of customer acquisition costs that are attributed to marketing efforts.
-This naturally only includes marketing-related expenses, such as advertising, promotions, and content creation,as part of the overall cost of acquiring new customers, but not other costs such as sales team’s salaries and commissions or customer support costs.
+This naturally only includes marketing-related expenses, such as advertising, promotions, and content creation, as part of the overall cost of acquiring new customers, but not other costs such as sales team’s salaries and commissions or customer support costs.

 M%-CAC is given as a percentage with a high M%-CAC indicating a heavy reliance on marketing.
 This could be either an indication of strong marketing effectiveness or a need for better balance in customer acquisition strategies.
 A low M%-CAC indicates more diversified or efficient customer acquisition strategies, but it might also point to an opportunity for increased marketing investment to boost growth.